adityagator/Crime-Patrol-Backend/README.md

 # Crime-Patrol-Backend
-Backend of a crime statistics website which analyzes and visualises crime trends in India.
+Backend of a crime statistics website which analyzes and visualizes crime trends in India.